ayton-village/website/gardening/content/ayton-show.md

 {{</aside>}}

 Certificates will be awarded for First, Second and Third in each class.
-Teas will be served in the Bowling Club from 2–4.30pm.
+Teas will be served in the Bowling Club from 2–4pm.
 Norham Brass Band will play during the afternoon.
-Tombola from 2pm.
+Tombola from 1pm.
 Wheelchair access is available in both the School and the Bowling Club.
-Toilets are available in the School and in the Bowling Club.
+Toilets are available in both the School and in the Bowling Club.
 Dogs are not permitted in either building.

 #### Rules